GMM is Inadmissible Under Weak Identification: Introduction

 We compare these estimators in simulation designs (from Andrews et al., 2019) calibrated to linear instrumental variables specifications published in the American Economic Review.
-We find that bagged GMM estimators typically have smaller mean squared error than their conventional counterparts, consistent with poor performance for GMM under weak identification.
+These published specifications show substantial evidence of weak instruments, with 56 of the 121 specifications we consider having an expected first-stage F statistic smaller than 10.
+We find that bagged GMM estimators for bounded target parameters typically have smaller mean squared error than their conventional counterparts, consistent with poor performance for GMM under weak identification.
 We further find that the performance of quasi-Bayes depends strongly on the prior.
 Specifically, quasi-Bayes estimators with a flat prior perform the worst of all estimators considered, while quasi-Bayes estimators with a novel invariant prior (motivated by invariance in the spirit of Jeffreys, 1946) are much more competitive.

 Section \ref{sec- setting} describes the estimation problem we consider, the limit experiment (based on Andrews and Mikusheva 2022) in which we conduct our analysis, and defines a theoretical measure of identification strength.
-Section \ref{sec- admissibility} shows that admissible estimators under bounds on identification strength must be Lipschitz in the moments, and shows that GMM fails to satisfy this condition.
+Section \ref{sec- admissibility} shows that admissible estimators under bounds on identification strength must be uniformly continuous in the moments, and shows that GMM fails to satisfy this condition.
 Section \ref{sec- alternatives} turns to alternative estimators, discussing bagged GMM in Section \ref{subsec- bagging} and quasi-Bayes in Section \ref{subsec - quasi Bayes}.
 Section \ref{sec: simulations} compares the performance of these estimators in simulation.